-MOUNT ARAFAT: The hajj reached its high point Sunday when Muslims from across the world converged on a stoney hill in Saudi Arabia, a year after the worst tragedy in the pilgrimage's history.
+MUZDALIFAH: The hajj reached its high point Sunday when Muslims from across the world converged on a stony hill in Saudi Arabia, a year after the worst tragedy in the pilgrimage's history.

-In stifling heat they chanted a traditional hajj incantation, "God, here I am," spending the most important day of the annual hajj in prayer and reading from the Koran.
+In stifling heat they chanted a traditional hajj incantation, "God, here I am," spending the most important day of the annual rite in prayer and reading from the Koran.

 Arafat is the site where Muslims believe the Prophet Mohammed gave his last sermon about 14 centuries ago after leading his followers on the pilgrimage.

-At midday prayer hundreds of thousands prostrated themselves, men and women side-by-side, in wide alleys that run between prefabricated pilgrim lodgings.
+At midday prayers in Mount Arafat, hundreds of thousands of people prostrated themselves, men and women side-by-side, in wide alleys that run between prefabricated pilgrim lodgings.

-From a distance, the hill appeared a snowy white from the seamless two-piece white garment, ihram, worn by male pilgrims.
+From a distance, the Arafat hill appeared a snowy white because of the seamless two-piece white garment, ihram, worn by male pilgrims.
 Women also usually wear white.

-They come from every corner of the globe, but Indonesia -- the most populous Muslim nation -- has the largest contingent.
+They come from every corner of the globe for the hajj, but Indonesia -- the most populous Muslim nation -- has the largest contingent.

 Empty bottles and leftover meals littered the ground as ambulances patrolled.

-After sunset they will move to Muzdalifah, halfway between Arafat and Mina, to gather 49 pebbles for a symbolic stoning of the devil which begins Monday, in the last major rite of hajj.
+At Muzdalifah, half way between Arafat and Mina, pilgrims gather 49 pebbles for Monday's symbolic stoning of the devil, the last major rite of hajj.

-During that ritual in Mina last year a stampede killed roughly 2,300 people who were on their way to throw their stones at the Jamarat Bridge.
+During last year's stoning ritual in Mina, a stampede killed roughly 2,300 people on their way to the Jamarat Bridge to perform the rite.

 Authorities announced an investigation into the tragedy but no results have ever been released, although a number of safety measures have been taken.

-Among these is the distribution of a bracelet which stores pilgrims' personal data.
+Among these is the distribution of bracelets which store pilgrims' personal data.
 Roads have also been widened in the Jamarat area, newspapers reported.

-Pilgrims have told AFP they feel safe and noticed organisational improvements
+Pilgrims have told AFP they feel safe and have noticed organisational improvements.

-On Sunday, helicopters monitored the crowd flow from the skies, while on the ground, police on foot, motorbike, and all-terrain vehicles directed pedestrian movement.
+On Sunday, helicopters monitored the crowd flow from the skies, while on the ground, police directed pedestrians and made sure there were no bottlenecks.

 Despite the safety and security measures which Sunni-dominated Saudi Arabia says it has taken, Shiite Iran has angrily questioned the kingdom's custodianship of Islam's holiest places.